The Devil Thumbs a Ride

 The Devil Thumbs a Ride is a 1947 American film noir directed by Felix E. Feist and featuring Lawrence Tierney, Ted North, Nan Leslie and Betty Lawford.
 It was produced and distributed by RKO Pictures.

 Plot

 Steve Morgan (Tierney) is a charming sociopath who has just robbed and killed a cinema cashier.
 Seeking to escape, he hitches a ride to Los Angeles with unsuspecting Jimmy 'Fergie' Ferguson (North).
-Part way the pair stops at a gas station and pick up two women.
+Part way the pair stops at a gas station and picks up two women.
 Encountering a roadblock, Morgan persuades the party to spend the night at an unoccupied beach house.
 The police close in after Morgan killed one of the women.